Support & Help

 Pronunciation of 'Transcription factor'

 The term 'transcription factor' refers to proteins that regulate the transcription of genetic information from DNA to RNA.
-It is pronounced as 'tran-SKRIP-shun FAK-tor' in American English.
+It is pronounced as /trænˈskrɪpʃən ˈfæktər/ in English (en-US).

 Word Origin

-The term originates from molecular biology and genetics, combining 'transcription' (the process of copying genetic information) and 'factor' (an element that contributes to a process).
+The term originates from molecular biology, combining 'transcription' (the process of copying genetic information) and 'factor' (a contributing element).

 Pronunciation Details